Masaaaato/RSNABreast7thPlace/README.md

 ## RSNA Screening Mammography Breast Cancer Detection
 The kaggle competition overview is [here](https://www.kaggle.com/competitions/rsna-breast-cancer-detection/overview).
 This repository is for our 7th solution (Team: luddite&MT) writeup.
 Short solution summary is [here](https://www.kaggle.com/competitions/rsna-breast-cancer-detection/discussion/391125).

+## Preparation
+1. Please make sure to put `train.csv` downloaded from kaggle in `data/input`
+2. Please refer to [here](https://www.kaggle.com/code/masato114/rsna-generate-train-images/notebook) to prepare train images with H1520xW912 and put them into `data/input` directory.
+3. [Option] If you would like to use sigmoid-windowing applied images, please refer to [here](https://www.kaggle.com/code/masato114/rsna-get-windowing-stat/notebook) to get windowing information in advance.
+If the given information are added on the dataframe from `train.csv` as new columns, `train.csv` of step1 can be replaced by this.